Dtradke/grf_tracking_data/README.md

 ## Schema Details

 The schema for these recorded games are designed to imitate real-world tracking data.
-We detail the schema below:
+We detail the schema below and include the image below as a reference for the coordinate system:

 | Column Name        | Type           | Description  |
 | ------------- |:-------------| :----- |